dariusmehri/Useful-Pandas-and-Python-Code/README.md

 ### Or use loop and column names:
 col_names = sorted(list(df.columns.values))

-#convert all columns to string
 for i in range(0, len(col_names)):

     df[col_names[i]] = df[col_names[i]].astype(str)

-#strip white space from all columns
 for i in range(0, len(col_names)):

     df[col_names[i]] = df[col_names[i]].map(str.strip)

 ### Strip white spaces from leading and tailing edge in column